Rob Dyrdek Mourns Christopher ‘Big Black’ Boykin’s Death: ‘My Heart Is Broken’

 Boykin had served in the U.S. Navy before he started his career in entertainment.

-He was survived by his 9-year-old daughter, Isis Rea Boykin.
+He was survived by his nine-year-old daughter, Isis Rea Boykin.

 [Featured Image by Peter Kramer/Getty Images]